jenav/posix-semaphore/README.md

 sem.post()
 // other processes are now free to use the resources

-// close the semaphore from the system sem.close()
+// close the semaphore for the process sem.close()

 // remove the semaphore from the system